DLR-AMR/t8code/README.md

   An (incomplete) list of publications related to t8code:

-  [1] **Overview Paper**: Holke, Johannes und Burstedde, Carsten und Knapp, David und Dreyer, Lukas und Elsweijer, Sandro und Ünlü, Veli und Markert, Johannes und Lilikakis, Ioannis und Böing, Niklas und Ponnusamy, Prasanna und Basermann, Achim  (2023) *t8code v.
+  [1] **Overview Paper**: Holke, Johannes and Burstedde, Carsten and Knapp, David and Dreyer, Lukas and Elsweijer, Sandro and Ünlü, Veli and Markert, Johannes and Lilikakis, Ioannis and Böing, Niklas and Ponnusamy, Prasanna and Basermann, Achim  (2023) *t8code v.
 1.0 - Modular Adaptive Mesh Refinement in the Exascale Era*.
 SIAM International Meshing Round Table 2023, 06.03.2023 - 09.03.2023, Amsterdam, Niederlande.
   [Full text available](https://elib.dlr.de/194377/1/t8code_overview_IMR2023.pdf)